Alarm Manager Notification Android

 - Run the app, and check that the notification is delivered.

 At this point there is no alarm at all: the notification is immediately delivered when the alarm toggle button is turned on.
-In the next task you implement the AlarmManager
+In the next task you implement the AlarmManager to schedule and deliver the notification every 15 minutes.

-has many kinds of alarms built into it, both one-time and periodic, exact and inexact.
+Now that your app can send a notification, it's time to implement the main component of your app: the AlarmManager.
+This class will periodically deliver the reminder to stand up.
+AlarmManager has many kinds of alarms built into it, both one-time and periodic, exact and inexact.
 To learn more about the different kinds of alarms, see Schedule repeating alarms.

-that it delivers with the specified options.
-Because of this, AlarmManager
+AlarmManager, like notifications, uses a PendingIntent that it delivers with the specified options.
+Because of this, AlarmManager can deliver the Intent even when the app is no longer running.

 A broadcast receiver receives the broadcast intent and delivers the notification.

 Alarms do not fire when the device is in Doze mode (idle).
 Instead, alarms are deferred until the device exits Doze.
-To guarantee that alarms execute, you can use setAndAllowWhileIdle()
+To guarantee that alarms execute, you can use setAndAllowWhileIdle() or setExactAndAllowWhileIdle().
+You can also use the new WorkManager API, which is built to perform background work either once or periodically.
+For details, see Schedule tasks with WorkManager.

-For more about the available clocks and how to control the timing of events, see SystemClock
+For more about the available clocks and how to control the timing of events, see SystemClock.

 AlarmManager and reacts appropriately:- In Android Studio, select File > New > Other > Broadcast Receiver.